-PCS Study Level Exceptional Achievers Financially Needy and Applicants with a Disability Other Honours application i.e. applicants mus st not be over 28 years by 31 D major subjects in the final final year of Master's Minimum average of 75% for all subjects at the honours level; OR Minimum average of 75% for all subjects for a Postgraduate diploma level; OR Minimum average of 75% for final year subjects of a four-year degree Minimum average of 75% all subjects at the honours level; Minimum average of 65% for all subjects at the honours level; OR Minimum average of 65% for all subjects for a stgraduate diploma el; OR Minimum average of 65% for all subjects for a Postgraduate diploma; OR Minimum average of 65% for final year subjects of a four-year degree Applicants for master's funding must be 30 years of age or younger in the year of application i.e. applicants must not be over 30 years by 31 December 2022.
-Doctoral Minimum average of 75% for Master's degree Minimum average of 65% for Master's degree Minimum average of 65% for Master's degree Applicants for doctoral funding must be 32 years of age or application i.e. applicants must not be over 32 years by 31 D , ,
+FCS PCS Study Level Exceptional Achievers Financially Needy and Applicants with a Disability Other Average of ≥ 65% mark for major subjects in the final year of undergraduate study or younger in the year of B1 December 2023.
+Only honours scholarships. • Minimum average of 65% for all subjects at the honours level; OR • Minimum average of 65% for all subjects a Postgraduate diploma; OR Honours Average of ≥ 75% mark for major subjects in the final year of undergraduate study Average of ≥ 65% mark for major subjects in the final year of undergraduate study for major subjects in the final year of application i.e., applicants m ding must be 28 years of age ust not be over 28 years by manent residents are eligible fo Other Average of ≥ 65% mark for major subjects in the final year of undergraduate study r younger in the year of 1 December 2023.
+Only nonours scholarships.
+Minimum average of 65% for all subjects at the honours level; DR Minimum average of 65% for all subjects for a Postgraduate diploma; DR Minimum average of Master's honours level; OR Minimum average of 75% for all subjects for a Postgraduate diploma level; OR Minimum average of 75% for all subjects for a Postgraduate diploma level; OR Minimum average of 75% for final year subjects of a four-year degree Minimum average of 65% for all subject for a Postgraduate diploma; OR Minimum average of 65% for all subject for a Postgraduate diploma; OR Minimum average of 65% for all subject for a Postgraduate diploma; OR Minimum average of 65% for all subject for a Postgraduate diploma; OR Minimum average of 65% for all subject for a Postgraduate diploma; OR Minimum average of 65% for all subject for a Postgraduate diploma; OR Minimum average of 65% for all subject for a Postgraduate diploma; OR Minimum average of 65% for final year subjects of a four-year degree 65% for all subjects at the honours level; OR Minimum average of 65% for all subjects for a Postgraduate diploma; OR Minimum average of

+FCS PCS Study Level Exceptional Achievers Financially Needy and Applicants with a Disability Other subjects of a four-year degree ding must be 30 years of age or younger in the year of st not be over 30 years by 31 December 2023.
+Doctoral Minimum average of 75% for Master's degree Minimum average of 65% for Master's degree Minimum average of 65% for Master's degree ling must be 32 years of age or st not be over 32 years by 31 [

 Only South African citizens and permanent residents who are either financially needy, living with a disability or exceptional academic achievers are eligible for FCS.
-Applicants that are eligible for FCS can be awarded at PCS due to budget constraints.
+Applicants that are eligible for FCS may be awarded at PCS due to budget constraints.
 The NRF reserves the right not to make an award or adjust a grant under any circumstances from PCS to FCS.
 Refer to section 13 for further information on considerations for funding.
 The PCS funding will be awarded to South African citizens, permanent residents and 5% of international students.